Item - 2024.IE16.4

 12. City Council authorize the City Solicitor to introduce the necessary bills to give effect to City Council's decision and City Council authorize the City Solicitor to make any necessary clarifications, refinements, modifications, technical amendments, or by-law amendments as may be identified by the City Solicitor, in consultation with the General Manager, Transportation Services.

-13. Infrastructure and Environment Committee direct the General Manager, Transportation Services, to report directly to the October 9 and 10 Council meeting with a report confirming that if the requisite community consultation on the Road Disruption Activity Reporting System fee, as noted in recommendation 3, has been completed.
+1. Directed the General Manager, Transportation Services, to report directly to the October 9 and 10, 2024 City Council meeting with a report confirming that if the requisite community consultation on the Road Disruption Activity Reporting System fee, as noted in recommendation 3 above, has been completed.

 Summary